jadzeidan/user-guides/_includes/shared/setup.md

 - You can at any point check that you still have a valid backup.
 To do so follow [this guide]({% link bitbox02/Basic-features/managing_backups.md %}#verifying-a-backup.md)

 {% elsif include.product == "BitBox01" %}
-### Step 1: Choose if you want to create a new wallet or restore an existing wallet
+### Step 1: Create new wallet or restore an existing wallet
 Now you are asked to choose if you want to create a new wallet or restores an existing wallet.

-If this is the first time you create a wallet choose "Create Wallet".
+- If you already used a {{include.product}} before and you want to restore your wallet from your backup, choose "Restore a wallet from a backup" and follow [this guide]({% link bitbox01/basic-features/restore_from_backup.md %}).

-If you already used a {{include.product}} before and you want to restore your wallet from your backup file choose "Restore a wallet from a backup".
-(Link to restore wallet)
+- If this is the first time you create a wallet, choose "Create a new wallet" and continue with this guide.

 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup1.png  %})

 ### Step 2: Understand the {{include.product}} passwords
 The {{include.product}} makes use of two passwords:
-* a **device password**, that you need whenever you want to use your {{include.product}}.
+* A **device password** that you need whenever you want to use your {{include.product}}.
 This password can be changed later.
-* a **recovery password** that protects your backup.
+* A **recovery password** that protects your backup.
 This password can **NOT** be changed later.

 **Important:** If you lose your {{include.product}} you will need your backup microSD card **AND** the recovery password in order to restore your wallet. **Just the backup microSD card is not enough.**

-**Therefore please ensure that you keep your recovery password and backup microSD card safe.**
+**Therefore please ensure that you keep your recovery password and backup microSD card safe and accessible.**
 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup2.png %})

 ### Step 3: Start the setup process